GeneSJC/walkMVC/README.md

 Example Project2: /webapps/slimRest_postMgr
 --------------------------------

-The file structure is actually the same except instead of accessing post_ctrl.php directly, we have the slim_dispatcher.php at the top level of the app directory
+The file structure is actually the same as ../app1, except instead of accessing post_ctrl.php directly, we have the slim_dispatcher.php at the top level of the app directory